Eterea/blender/docs/addons.md

 [Tree\_clipper: Add-on and library to export and import Blender node trees as JSON](https://github.com/Algebraic-UG/tree_clipper)

-[Unit Menu](https://imperfectlink.gumroad.com/l/ILUnitMenu?layout=profile) - Adds a menu to the top right of the 3d viewport that displays the current units and gives you control over the scale of the grid
+[Unit Menu](https://imperfectlink.gumroad.com/l/ILUnitMenu?layout=profile) - By Imperfect Link aka Xen Wildman.
+Adds a menu to the top right of the 3d viewport that displays the current units and gives you control over the scale of the grid - *Downloaded, but not installed*

 [UV-Rename](https://github.com/bsdbx/Blender-UV-Rename) - Extension for iterative renaming of multiple UV Maps